RV Camping takes some time to get used to! Today, we’re here to make the transition to RV life a little bit easier.

 In case you’re wondering what boondocking is…it’s RV camping for free (without electrical or water hook ups).
 Boondocking can happen in a Walmart parking lot, a beautiful National Forest, a vineyard (thanks to Harvest Hosts) or a highway rest stop.

 Personally, we love boondocking.
-We’ve camped at some of the most epic sites after we learned how to boondock.
+We’ve camped at some of the most epic sites after learning to boondock.
 Here’s an article we wrote about the Boondocking Essentials.

 And, for proper boondocking inspiration, here are the Top 10 Epic Boondocking Sites we’ve camped: